kaysudheera/NSS_Mirai_Dataset/README.md

 Detailed information on the dataset is depicted in the following work.
 Please cite it when you use this dataset for your research.

-* Kalupahana Liyanage Kushan Sudheera, Dinil Mon Divakaran, Rhishi Pratap Singh, and Mohan Gurusamy, "ADEPT: Detection and Identification of Correlated Attack-Stages in IoT Networks," in IEEE Internet of Things Journal (Under Revision)
+* Kalupahana Liyanage Kushan Sudheera, Dinil Mon Divakaran, Rhishi Pratap Singh, and Mohan Gurusamy, "ADEPT: Detection and Identification of Correlated Attack-Stages in IoT Networks," in IEEE Internet of Things Journal (Accepted), URL: 10.1109/JIOT.2021.3055937

 - There is another dataset (dataset_2) in raw alert format captured using the same emulated IoT network, but with a different time duration.